-For the six months ended June 30, 2016 and 2015, diluted earnings from the electric segment were \$0.04 per share.
-An increase in the electric gross margin resulting from CPUC approvals of fourth-year rate increases effective January 1, 2016 and rate increases generated from advice letter filings, was offset by an overall increase in operating expenses.
-Operating expenses (other than supply costs) increased by \$831,000 due primarily to an increase in: (i) other operation expenses resulting from additional costs incurred in response to power outages caused by severe winter storms experienced in January 2016 and higher wages, (ii) depreciation expenses resulting from additions to utility plant, and (iii) administrative and general expenses resulting from higher legal costs and costs associated with the energy-efficiency program approved by the CPUC.
-The costs of the energy-efficiency program have been included in customer rates equally over the rate cycle.
+For the nine months ended September 30, 2016, diluted earnings from the electric segment increased \$0.01 per share to \$0.06 as compared to the same period in 2015.
+There was an increase in the electric gross margin resulting from CPUC approval of fourth-year rate increases effective January 1, 2016, as well as CPUC-approved rate increases generated from advice letter filings approved in 2015 and 2016.
+This increase was partially offset by an increase in operating expenses (other than supply costs) due primarily to an increase in: (i) other operation expenses resulting from additional costs incurred in response to power outages caused by severe winter storms experienced in January 2016 and higher wages, and (ii) depreciation expense resulting from additions to utility plant.